tedk13/pui-website/content/docs/getting-started/accessibility.md

 weight: 4
 ---

 Accessibility was on our minds while building Platform UI.
 You can use this framework to create a number of different components and layouts for your site that is both visually appealing and functional.
-Most of our components are accessible right out of the box, but given the flexibility of the framework, it can be easy to ignore accessibility and build a site that may not meet the accessibility standards of [WCAG 2.0](https://www.w3.org/TR/WCAG20/).
+Most of our components are accessible right out of the box, but given the flexibility of the framework, it can be easy to ignore accessibility and build a site that may not meet the accessibility standards of <a href="https://www.w3.org/TR/WCAG20/" rel="external" target="_blank">WCAG 2.0</a>.

 Although we built Platform UI with accessibility in mind, it is important that you not rely on the framework entirely.
 The overall accessibility of your site will depend largely on your markup, extra styling, and or scripts added.